Minty Kitchen

 • In a large pot or a 4.5-quart Dutch oven, over medium heat, heat olive oil, enough to coat the bottom of the pot.

 • Add potatoes, carrots, and parsnips, stir periodically.
-Cook for about 7 minutes or until vegetables look slightly softened.
-Season with ½ tablespoon of salt.
+Cook for about 7 minutes or until vegetables are slightly softened.
+Season with ½ teaspoon of salt.

 • Add celeriac root, celery, carrot tops, parsley and 8 cups of water.

 • Allow the liquid to come to a gentle simmer.
-Season with 1 tablespoon of salt and 1 teaspoon of pepper.
+Season with 1 teaspoon of salt.
 Close the lid, partially.
 Lower the heat to low.
 Cook until the potatoes are fork-tender about 30 minutes.
 Remove and discard parsley, carrot tops and celery.

 • In the meantime, make hard-boiled eggs.
 Add eggs to a small pot, cover eggs with cool water and place on the stovetop over medium/ high heat.
 Cover the pot and let the water come to a rolling boil.
 Once the water reached this point, cook eggs for about 6 minutes.
 Turn off the heat, drain the water.
 Run the pot under cold water to stop the cooking process.
 Once the eggs have cooled down, dry and peel the shells.

-• Add spinach and scallions, and the remaining ½ tablespoon of salt.
+• Add spinach and scallions to the soup pot, and season with the remaining ½ teaspoon of salt.
 Squeeze juice from half a large lemon.
 Continue cooking for about 3 min.
 Turn off the heat and add sliced or diced eggs.

 • When serving, ladle soup into a bowl, add a spoonful of sour cream and a sprinkle of fresh dill.